zuozhenggh/learning-library/analytics-library/oas-augmented-analytics-oml/oas-augmented-analytics/oas-augmented-analytics.md

 1. In this exercise we use a data set on employee attrition to explore information related to experience, performance and incentive information and use this to predict whether the employee has left the organization.

    Please download this to your local machine: **AttritionTraining .xlsx**.
-   Note: This file is part of workshop artifacts, steps to download the artifacts are mentioned in **Lab4>>Step2**.
+   Note: This file is part of workshop artifacts, steps to download the artifacts are mentioned in **Lab: Initialize Environment>>Step2**.

    ![](./images/OML01-0.png " ")